basecamp/lufo/README.md

 ## Contributing

+We would love to see your contributions to Lufo!
 Check [CONTRIBUTING.md](https://github.com/highrisehq/lufo/blob/master/CONTRIBUTING.md) for more information.

-## History

-Check [Releases](https://github.com/jquery-boilerplate/jquery-boilerplate/releases) for detailed changelog.

 ## License